spences10/scottspence.com/copy/privacy-policy.md

 If there is a giveaway being run where I need to send something in the post, like stickers.
-I will request your address via the email given in the mailing list on Sendinblue.
+I will request your address via the email given in the mailing list on Buttondown.
 Once the package has been sent I will delete any emails with identifying information in them.

 ### What cookies, pixels, and other trackers my site uses and their purpose.